 Polaris RZR Doors: A UTV Door Buyer’s Guide For RZR Owners

-The results of a recent poll we conducted using past customers as a sample showed that a majority of Polaris RZR owners think that doors are the one accessory that should be standard on the RZR from the factory.
+The results of a recent poll we conducted using past customers as a sample group showed that a majority of Polaris RZR owners think that doors are the one accessory that should be standard on the RZR from the factory.
 As lifelong UTV enthusiasts, this result does not surprise us here at Everything Polaris RZR.
-We racked our minds and can honestly say that we know very few people that own an RZR for long without adding at least lower doors.
-Obviously, riders in northern latitudes are more inclined to run doors on their RZR due to lower temperatures in winter.
-But surprisingly, we found that most riders in warm climates choose to run doors as well.
+We racked our minds and can honestly say that we know very few people that own RZRs for long without adding at least lower doors.
+Obviously, riders in northern latitudes are more inclined to run doors on their RZRs due to lower temperatures in winter.
+But surprisingly, we found that most riders in warm climates choose to run RZR doors as well.

-So if you’re like most RZR owners and are weighing your options for the best Polaris RZR doors, this article is aimed at you.
-Whether you’re looking for RZR lower door inserts, RZR full doors, or complete RZR enclosure kits, it is always important to do your due diligence before buying any aftermarket accessory.
+So if you’re like most RZR owners out there and are weighing your options for the best Polaris RZR doors, RS1 doors, and RZR 4 doors, this article is aimed at you.
+Whether you’re looking for RZR lower door inserts, RZR full doors, or a complete RZR enclosure kit, it is always important to do your due diligence before buying any aftermarket accessory.

 RZR Lower Door Inserts

-The options for lower RZR doors are myriad online, with prices varying wildly.
-You can find cheap door options on sites like Ebay, but many riders would prefer to pay a bit more for a set of doors that are guaranteed to last long and perform on all levels under any condition.
+The options for lower RZR doors are myriad, with prices varying wildly depending on the brand as well as where you shop.
+You can find cheap door options on sites like Ebay, but many riders would prefer to pay a bit more for a set of RZR doors that are guaranteed to last long and perform on all levels under any condition.
 If you’ve bought some cheap doors for your RZR, you’ve likely had some of your weather stripping tear off or degrade.
 If you tear the old weather stripping off, your door wil rattle.
 Luckily, however, there are solutions out there to fix this problem.
 Any auto store should carry replacement weather stripping, or some grey foam for windows and doors can work as well if your in a pinch.
-But if you don’t have the time or willingness to mess around with cheap doors, it may be worth it for you to pop on some higher quality RZR doors.
+But if you don’t have the time or willingness to mess around with cheap doors or aftermarket Polaris RZR door hinges, it may be worth it for you to pop on some higher quality RZR doors.

-A few other things to look out for when shopping for RZR doors are:
+A few other things to look out for when shopping for Polaris RZR doors are:

 - Is there a built-in armrest for comfort?

-- Are the door panels precision cut around the openings to reduce gaps and make a tighter seal?
+- Are the door panels precision cut around the openings to reduce gaps and ensure a tight seal?

 - Is the open/close action smooth and precise?

-- Does the powder coating color scheme match the rest of your machine?
+- Do the door panels and / or the powder coating color scheme of the doors match the rest of your machine?

 - Do the doors feature internal tabs for mounting door bags?

 This last point is one that is often overlooked.
-Most people buy the doors then find a door bag that fits.
-But if you look into both beforehand, you might be able to get a package deal.
-SuperATV, PRF, and Bombshell Gear all make great door bags.
-The fabric they use is tough, durable, and impervious to mud, and with an RZR door bag, your cab will be way less cluttered and way more organized.
+Most people buy their doors, then find an RZR door bag that fits them.
+But if you look into both doors and door bags beforehand, you might be able to get a package deal.
+SuperATV, PRP, and Bombshell Gear all make great UTV door bags.
+The fabric they use is tough, durable, and impervious to mud, and with an RZR door bag, your cab will be far less cluttered and way more organized.

 RZR Full Doors and Enclosures

 When it comes to RZR enclosures, few do it better than UTV Giant.
-However, A2Z Canvas, CEC Enclosures, and Over Armour also make good enclosures for the RZR that fill well and hold their own against the elements.
+However, A2Z Canvas, CEC Enclosures, and Over Armour also make good enclosures for the Polaris RZR lineup that fit well and hold their own against the elements.
 Polaris-branded enclosures are alright as well.
-And while we usually advise against anything Polaris branded simply because of the exorbitant costs, Polaris RZR enclosures are convenient because they open with the door so you don’t have to unzip it every time you go in and out.
+And while we usually advise against anything Polaris branded simply because of the exorbitant costs, Polaris RZR enclosures made by Polaris are convenient because they open with the door so you don’t have to unzip them every time you enter and exit the cab.

 Preventing Overheating With RZR Doors

-On the opposite end of the climate spectrum, many riders in hot climates choose to take off their doors in the summer because of the heat in the cab.
+On the opposite end of the climate spectrum, riders in hot climates often choose to take their doors off in the summer because of in-cab heat.
 To keep things cool while you ride, you can insulate the tunnel with foam or add foil tape.
-Wolfsnout sells a good heat insulation kit if you want something to just pop in place.
-Alternatively, you can cut a piece of roll bar padding to fit, same concept as the heat insulation kit with a more homemade approach.
+Wolfsnout sells a good heat insulation kit if you want something to just pop in place and other Polaris RZR heat shield options exist to keep engine and exhaust heat at bay.
+Alternatively, you could also cut a piece of roll bar padding to fit, which utilizes the same concept as the Wolfsnout heat insulation kit with a more homemade approach.